Alexandre Astier: Cinema

 In 2001, he was the co-screenwriter and the songwriter of the short movies Soyons sport and Un soupçon fondé sur quelque chose de gras.

 In 2002 he was the director of Dies Irae, a 14-minute short movie that is also the first draft of the Kaamelott TV show.

 In 2006, he featured in Hey Good Looking!, a French movie by Lisa Azuelos.
 The same year, he appeared in Asterix at the Olympic Games by Frédéric Forestier and Thomas Langmann, and in Home Sweet Home by Didier Le Pêcheur.

-In 2009, he played the role of the ex-husband of Sophie Marceau in the comedy LOL (Laughing Out Loud).
+In 2009, he played the role of the ex-husband of Sophie Marceau in LOL (Laughing Out Loud), another comedy by Lisa Azuelos.

+In 2012, he presented his first feature film as a director, David et Madame Hansen, in which he played the main protagonist alongside Isabelle Adjani.

 In 2014, he was the co-director and the screenwriter of Asterix: The Mansions of the Gods.

 In 2015, he appeared in the film All Three of Us, directed by Kheiron.

 In 2018, he wrote an original screenplay for a new Asterix movie: Asterix: The Secret of the Magic Potion.
 Like Asterix: The Mansions of the Gods, he co-directed it with Louis Clichy.

+In 2025, he plays the role of a drunken shrink in the second season of Bref.
+He had already appeared as a cameo in the first season.